mastermeric/RocketCoordinateCheckerAPI/README.md

 # RocketCoordinateCheckerAPI
 An API designed for a hypothetical Rocket launching system.
+- Project is designed in VS2019.
+- Swagger is implemented for both documentation and TEST purposes.
+- Simply hit "F5"  on VS2019 and you will be able to execute all functions.

 Assuming that landing area has size of square 100x100 and landing platform has a size of a square 10x10 and it's top left corner starts at a position 5,5 (please assume that position 0,0 is located at